Creative Foundations Fund

 Strand 1 will support:

-• Equipment projects - moveable furniture, equipment, and vehicles.
+• Equipment projects - moveable furniture, equipment, and vehicles that are not permanently fixed to a building

-• Building projects to existing cultural buildings or expanded cultural facilities within an existing site.
+• Building projects (existing cultural buildings or expanded cultural facilities within an existing site), where you can demonstrate you meet our additional eligibility requirements for building projects in this guidance

 Strand 2 will support:

-• Building projects (existing cultural buildings or expanded cultural facilities within an existing site).
+• Building projects (existing cultural buildings or expanded cultural facilities within an existing site), where you can demonstrate you meet our eligibility requirements for building projects in this guidance

-While the following list is far from exhaustive, Arts Council will support the following type of activity, providing it can be capitalised on your balance sheet:
+While the following list is far from exhaustive, Arts Council England will support the following types of activity, provided it can be capitalised on your balance sheet:

 • Upgrading or replacing portable equipment or vehicles, such as, but not limited to: